 Last year, Kansas credit unions saved members $62 MILLION.

 Kansas credit union members can save at least $30,000 over their lifetime simply by using a credit unions!

 Your money is important.
 But a lot of us need some help managing it.
 That’s why we’re here.
 Credit unions can put you on the path to financial health and success.
 It’s called financial literacy.
 Many have financial counselors on staff to review your household finances and they’re not afraid to tell you that you not having the latest iPhone is a #FirstWorldProblem.
 They help keep on track so you can become master of your domain…no contest needed!

 Location.
 Location.
 Location.
 A credit union is invested in the community they serve.
 They want to contribute to it, and make it a great place to live.
 Credit unions are about social responsibility and supporting their friends, neighbors and those who live and work nearby.
 Twice a year, Kansas credit unions give back to their communities through what we call "Make a Difference" events.
 The goal of the event is to make someone's day and surprise them with a good deed.
 Since 2012, these events have allowed Kansas credit unions to put $118,000 back into the pockets of consumers in their very own communities.

 How to join a credit union

 A credit union is a cooperative financial institution, owned and controlled by those who deposit their money in the credit union.
 These people are members, similar to customers and they have something in common.
 They may work together, attend the same church or live in a certain area.
 Most people can join a credit union.
-Search for a credit union nationwide or search for a Kansas credit union.
+Search for a credit union.